Guardians vs. Twins Player Props Betting Odds

-Player props are available for Byron Buxton and Jose Ramirez, among others, when the Minnesota Twins visit the Cleveland Guardians at Progressive Field on Friday at 7:10 PM ET.
+Those looking to place a player prop bet can find odds for Jose Ramirez, Byron Buxton and others in the Cleveland Guardians-Minnesota Twins matchup at Progressive Field on Saturday at 6:10 PM ET.

 Bet on this matchup or its props with DraftKings!